alfjrl/headless-search-frontend/README.md

-This project is a research prototype using Next.js to implement a headless search API for the Digital Collections at UMD Libraries.
+This project is a research prototype using Next.js to implement a frontend for the search API for the Digital Collections at UMD Libraries.

 It leverages [Tailwind CSS](https://tailwindcss.com/) for styling and [shadcn/ui](https://ui.shadcn.com/) for UI components.